You finished writing your story...

 Side by side comparison of them at their best, IngramSpark takes this category with a slight edge, but they win hands down when you factor in that it could take several tries for CreateSpace to get you a good copy.

-KDP Print uses the same services as CreateSpace as well as some of their own.
 As for other companies: I used Lulu once to print a large batch of books since they were cheaper than IngramSpark, and I found out they were just that: cheaper.
 They looked and felt crummy and the pages were almost see through if you held them up to light.

 I'll never make that mistake again.

-Comparison 3 - Distribution and Pricing
+Comparison 3 - Distribution and Cost

 All printing companies let you set your own price, and you could charge hundreds of dollars per book if you want.
 You shouldn't, but you can.
 With IngramSpark, you can even set regional pricing on your own, as well as the percentage discounts for bookstores and wholesalers, which gives you even more control over the price.